Learning Dynamics from Input-Output Data with Hamiltonian Gaussian Processes: Related Work

 \section{Related Work}

 Integrating continuous-time dynamics into learning-based models has attracted significant attention over the last decade, with early work focusing on learning a vector-valued flow map that determines the evolution of a system's state, \eg using neural ordinary differential equations \citep{Chen.2018}.
-Instead, a current approach is to compute this flow map from an approximation of the system's Hamiltonian or Lagrangian function, which reflects the exchange of energy within a system.
+A more contemporary approach is to compute this flow map from an approximation of the system's Hamiltonian or Lagrangian, which reflects the exchange of energy within a system.
 In these approaches, a learning-based model, \eg a neural network \citep{Cranmer.2019,Lutter.2019b,Hansen.2025} or a \ac{gp} \citep{Evangelisti.2022b,Giacomuzzo.2024,Dai.2024,Beckers.2022} approximates the scalar Hamiltonian or Lagrangian.
-By applying deterministic operations to the model, such as Euler-Lagrange equations \citep{Evangelisti.2022b,Giacomuzzo.2024,Dai.2024} or a Hamiltonian system structure \citep{Beckers.2022,Greydanus.2019}, a physically consistent representation---obeying the underlying energy conservation laws by construction---is obtained.
+By applying deterministic operations to the model, such as the Euler-Lagrange equations \citep{Evangelisti.2022b,Giacomuzzo.2024,Dai.2024} or a Hamiltonian system structure \citep{Beckers.2022,Greydanus.2019}, a physically consistent representation---obeying the underlying energy conservation laws by construction---is obtained.
+Importantly, incorporating this ``algebraic'' physics information \citep{Watson.2025} contrasts with simulation-based learning methods, which feature a physics loss based on a known partial differential equation \citep{Raissi.2019}.

-Considering Hamiltonian-based \ac{gp} approaches (see Table\,\ref{tab:lit_rev}), existing work models the underlying system usually as conservative \citep{Bertalan.2019,Rath.2021} and sometimes, more realistically, with energy dissipation \citep{Tanaka.2022} and exogenous inputs, such as driving forces and torques \citep{Beckers.2022,Li.2024}.
-Although this represents a significant step toward practical problem settings, all existing work on Hamiltonian \acp{gp} relies on velocity or momentum measurements, which is a restrictive assumption in many applications.
-This issue has been noted previously by \cite{Hansen.2025}, who provide a deterministic neural network-based approach for energy-consistent learning.
-However, an open problem is to learn non-conservative, uncertainty-quantifying system models from input-output data, \eg through Hamiltonian \acp{gp}.
+Considering Hamiltonian-based \ac{gp} approaches (see Table\,\ref{tab:lit_rev}), existing work often models the underlying system as conservative \citep{Bertalan.2019,Rath.2021}, meaning that there is no energy exchange with the environment.
+More recent methods consider energy dissipation \citep{Tanaka.2022} and exogenous inputs, such as driving forces and torques \citep{Beckers.2022,Li.2024b}.
+Although this represents a step toward realistic problem settings, all existing work on Hamiltonian \acp{gp} relies on velocity or momentum measurements, which is a restrictive assumption in many applications.
+This issue has been noted by \cite{Hansen.2025}, who provide a \textit{deterministic} neural network-based approach for energy-consistent learning from position data.
+While uncertainty quantification can be achieved through various frameworks---such as Bayesian neural networks \citep{Jospin.2022} or deep ensembles \citep{Lakshminarayanan.2017}---these probabilistic approaches do not inherently yield physically consistent dynamics.
+Hence, an open problem is to learn energy-consistent and non-conservative system models from input-output data while also providing an uncertainty quantification.